Plumsail/forms-docs/SharePoint/designer/fields-sp.rst

 Now, users can use search bar to filter the selection in the lookup field.
 There's also an option to add new items to the source list, if the item wasn't found - this could be turned on/off.

+Additionally, you can apply a field based filter on the lookup with Filter properties.

 |example|

 .. |example| image:: ../images/how-to/lookup-view/example.png